yazid-hoblos/yazid-hoblos/README.md

 # Hello, I'm Yazid! 👋

-I'm a Bioinformatician and Data Science Enthusiast.
+I'm a Bioinformatician with a passion for interdisciplinary biological research.

 ## 🛠️ My Skills